 The built-in MDM options in Office 365 answer the question: “Can users connect from their mobile devices and if so, what are the basic requirements for those connections?”

 The idea with Office 365, of course, isn’t to disallow mobility as a whole, rather to govern and enforce policies in concert with data loss prevention (DLP) policies.
-Centric’s Enterprise Collaboration Practice has led many governance and policy planning projects to help organizations govern Office 365 use.
+Centric’s Modern Workplace Practice has led many governance and policy planning projects to help organizations govern Office 365 use.

 There are also many third party identity and device management options.
 If the organization is federated using ADFS, then it’s possible to define access policies that will limit – among other restrictions – access by users using http(s) or users not on the network.
 This eliminates browser-based access by a device to Office 365 – another porthole through which the company’s vital and most confidential data could escape.
 Centric has teams dedicated to supporting the Windows server platform and can help with the more advanced ADFS policy topics.